lexman/ex-continuous-processing/README.md

 ## Discipline

 Once *continuous processing* has been achieved, data will update automatically, but it's not effortless.

+### Always fix broken windows
-Maintaining this system is demanding because experience shows builds do break.
+Maintaining this system is
+demanding because experience shows builds do break.
 In our example the structure of the wikipedia page is likely to change when people edit it so the [scraping script](scripts/scrape-wikipedia.py) should be fixed.
 Also travis will be updated and default python could migrate to version 3.